backpackcloud/backpackcloud.github.io/_drafts/episode-2-developers-and-chefs.md

 Signing a library is a tedious task, prone to errors, great candidate for an automation.
 The devil is in the detail.
 We need to make sure all the details are covered.

 There was a time I was fighting my command line to sign some artifacts in order to publish them.
-Good thing the repository rejects any upload without proper signature.
+Fortunately I was backed by the repository, which rejects any upload without proper signature.
+The second time I tried an upload, I stopped to write an automation to sign the artifacts.

 I'm not a fan of doing something twice.
-I usually spend more time to do something again because I'll try to automate it.
+I usually spend more time to do it again because I'll try to automate it.
 It's my nature as a lazy creative developer.
 I'm always concerned about being consistent... and have more time to do things that matter.
 That's why I started to write build images.

 How can we assure consistency if we're building software using unpredictable environments?
 A container is something consistent by definition.
 Why don't use them to consistently build software?
 That's the idea behind the [Source-to-Image](https://github.com/openshift/source-to-image) (S2I) project.

+The S2I project works by injecting your source code into a container image, building the source and producing a container image.
+The idea is powerful and simple, but it's focused on images as the result.
+Since I make tools, S2I can be helpful, but it's not the abstraction I was seeking for this endeavour.

+Solving problems is tricky.
+Use the wrong abstraction and you'd end up hammering a screw.
+S2I is part of the OpenShift CI/CD feature, which requires [Jenkins](https://jenkins.io).
+I really don't like Jenkins, it's not the best abstraction.
+You need 3rd party plugins to make it worth.
+It's like turning a hammer into a screwdriver.
+That put S2I aside.

+Then my friend Daniel told me about [GitLab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/).
+It has the same idea of S2I and has its own DSL for defining pipelines.
+So I found a nice place for it inside my OpenShift cluster.